 - Building dashboards that provide data-driven insights into non-financial risks.

 - Helping to set up internal processes so as to minimise the risk of fraud.

-It’s up to you to arrange your second project.
+It’s up to you to arrange your second assignment.
 Now it’s a matter of using your network and your own initiative.
-Many of our trainees take this opportunity to spend six months gaining international experience, such as by working in London, Madrid or Singapore.
+We encourage you to gain international experience during this six-month rotation, if the circumstances allow it.
+For example, previous Risk trainees have worked in London, Madrid or Singapore.

 One Way of Working, taking everyone’s talent into account